Virtuosity: Critical response

 The film received generally negative reviews.

-Audiences polled by CinemaScore gave it a B- grade.
+On the review aggregator website Rotten Tomatoes, 28% of 39 critics' reviews are positive.
+The website's consensus reads: "Woefully deficient in thrills or common sense, Virtuosity strands its talented stars in a story whose vision of the future is depressingly short on imagination."
+Metacritic, which uses a weighted average, assigned the a score of 39 out of 100, based on 17 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave it a B− grade.

 Mick LaSalle of the San Francisco Chronicle wrote: "The presence of Washington lends the picture a much-needed dose of authenticity.
 But in the end Virtuosity is disconnected and uninvolving."

-Roger Ebert gave it 3 out of 4 stars and wrote that the movie was "filled with bright ideas and fresh thinking" and "still finds surprises" despite a somewhat clichéd premise.
+Conversely, Roger Ebert gave the film a positive review.
+He gave it 3 out of 4 stars and wrote that the movie was "filled with bright ideas and fresh thinking" and "still finds surprises" despite a somewhat clichéd premise.

 The film was nominated for Best Picture at the Sitges Film Festival, losing to Citizen X.